If you want an easy tool to manage your content online, then you really should consider building your website with WordPress.

 (WP Category Archives)

 And posts can be grouped using Tags …

-Note: To learn more about WordPress Categories, Tags, RSS Feeds, etc. see our other tutorials and articles.
+Note: To learn more about WordPress Categories, Tags, RSS Feeds, etc. see our other tutorials.

-Now that we’ve looked at some of the unique characteristics of Posts, let’s take a look at the similarities between WordPress Posts and Pages.
+Now that we have explained some of the unique characteristics of Posts, let’s take a look at what makes Pages and Posts similar.

-WordPress pages and posts share some things in common:
+posts and pages have some things in common:

-- WordPress pages and posts both share the same functions and methods for adding page/post titles using title fields and composing and formatting content using the WordPress Editor.
+- WordPress pages and posts both share the same functions and methods for adding titles using title fields and adding and editing content using the WordPress Editor.

-- WP posts and pages both allow you to use keyword-rich URLs
+- WP pages and posts both let you use search engine friendly URLs

-- WP posts and pages are both seen as indexable content by search engines.
+- Pages and posts are both seen by search engines as indexable content.

-- Depending on the theme and plugins you have installed on your site, WordPress pages and posts both give you control over SEO settings like Title, Meta Description, and Meta Keywords.
+- Depending on the theme and plugins you have installed, posts and pages give you control over SEO settings like Title, Meta Description, and Meta Keywords.

-- Depending on the plugins and theme you have installed on your website, content from or links to posts and pages can display in your widget areas and menus.
+- Depending on the theme and plugins you have installed, content from or links to posts and pages can display in your widgets and menus.

-Although posts and pages have many similarities, pages have a number of distinct characteristics that make them different from posts.
+Although posts and pages can be very similar in many respects, pages have several key distinctions that separate them from posts.

-Pages normally reside outside the blog chronology and are mostly used for presenting information that is unlikely to less likely to require constant updating, such as:
+Pages typically can be found outside the blog chronology and are mostly used for presenting content to visitors that is unlikely to change over time, such as:

 - Contact Information